Skip to Content

 Planting Deciduous Trees

-Dig wide, shallow holes to avoid stress, and monitor watering needs.
+Dig wide, shallow holes and monitor watering needs carefully.

 Utilizing Shade Cloth